froggey/Mezzano/README.md

 forwarding settings, which can be accessed through Settings -> Network -> Advanced -> Port Forwarding

+#Major changes since Demo 2
+Trentino, a media player, has been implemented by Eugene Zaikonnikov.
+Further improvements to conformance, stability and performance.
+The CLOS implementation follows the MOP much more closely.
+More traditional window management.
+Booting from CD/USB on real hardware is now possible.
+Driver support for Intel HDA audio devices.
+VirtualBox guest (mouse & display) integration.

 #Major changes since Demo 1

 Many improvements to conformance, stability and performance.